top of page

 Then there is the lymph system, which acts like our sewer system.
 (Think of the lymph vessels as our “sewer pipes” and the lymph nodes as our “septic tanks”).
 This system does not have a pump or electric system to move its contents along.
 It relies on the movement of muscles or massage.

-When our circulation does not work well due to heart problems, our feet swell, we get cold, our organs start failing.
+When our circulation does not work well due to heart problems, our feet swell, we get cold, and our organs start failing.

 When the chi is blocked in our meridians by infection or scars, or a root canal, the organs on that meridian suffer.
-I have seen breast cancer on many people who had a root canal or infected tooth on the breast meridian.
+I have seen breast cancer in many people who had a root canal or infected tooth on the breast meridian.

-When the lymphatics get blocked, toxins build up in the vessels and lymph nodes, the body hurts, swells, lumps form, rashes and headaches start and the end result can be anything from fatigue to arthritis to cancer.
+When the lymphatics get blocked, toxins build up in the vessels and lymph nodes, the body hurts, swells, lumps form, rashes, and headaches start and the end result can be anything from fatigue to arthritis to cancer.

 Lymph drainage can be improved by lymphatic massage, rebounding on a trampoline for 10 min a day, T-Zone vibration, Far InfraRed Sauna, adequate water intake, and skin brushing.